6808/6808.github.io/labs/lab4.md

     Python 3.6.x
     ```

-    If you start a new terminal, you can work on this virtualenv by
+    If you start a new terminal, you can work in this virtualenv by
     running `workon 6808`.
 To switch to the default python, run
     `deactivate`.

-1. Once you download the starter code, uncompress it and `cd` into
+1. Download the starter code, uncompress it and `cd` into `lab4`
-    `lab4` directory.
-From that directory, install required packages
+    directory.
+From that directory, install required packages within the
-    within the virtualenv.
+    virtualenv.

     ```bash
     pip install -r requirements.txt
+    ```

+    **Alternatively**, if you do not use virtualenv, you can install
+    packages with the gloabl Python interpreter.
+If your default
+    `python` is not Python 3.6 or newer, use `python3.6` to install
+    pacakages and run the codes.

+    ```bash
+    python -m pip install -r requirements.txt
     ```

 1. Test your installation.